adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-09-the-islands-era.md

 With Astro, you can bring your own JavaScript framework, including React, Svelte, Vue, Preact, web components, or vanilla HTML & JavaScript.
 On build, Astro renders the entire website to completely static HTML.
 Static HTML means the pages load extremely quickly with no JavaScript overhead.
 When you do need interactive JavaScript on a component, Astro loads just that one component.
 It's partial hydration or islands architecture like Elder.js.
 On top of that, Astro has SEO features such as automatic site maps, RSS feeds, pagination, and collections to help ensure your site ranks well.

 The combination of bringing your own JavaScript framework with partial hydration created tremendous hype in the community.
-Astro is still in beta and has already amassed a large following of 8k+ stars on GitHub, as well as taking out the [2021 Jammies Ecosystem Innovation Award](https://jamstackconf.com/jammies/).
+Astro is still in beta and has already amassed a large following of 8k+ stars on GitHub, as well as taking out the <a target="_blank" rel="noopener" href="https://jamstack.org/conf/jammies/">2021 Jammies Ecosystem Innovation Award</a>.
 It's certainly one to watch in the future.

 ## **[Slinkity](https://slinkity.dev/)**

-*First released in 2021 by [Ben Holmes](https://github.com/Holben888)*
+*First released in 2021 by <a target="_blank" rel="noopener" href="https://twitter.com/bholmesdev?lang=en">Ben Holmes</a>*

 If there were an award for best SSG launch video, Ben's [Slinkity announcement](https://twitter.com/BHolmesDev/status/1404426841440538627?s=20) would get my vote.
 Slinkity isn't an SSG in its own right.
 It's a plugin that extends 11ty to bring React, Vue, or Svelte magic to your static website.